 Manistee 52-inch Storm Sewer

 The 52-inch storm sewer was installed in the early 1900s.
 The line takes in all of the storm water for the south side of the city.
 The sewer is 20 feet deep and runs along railroad tracks, then discharges into the Manistee River.
 The sewer is constructed of 4x 8 bricks, which were hand-laid two layers thick.
 Soil was entering the line through a pip caused by missing bricks.
 This created a sinkhole along the edge of the railroad tracks.
-Engineers from Abonmarche Consultants Inc. contacted Team Elmer’s for a structural solution to rehabilitate and restore this system.
+Engineers from Sprayroq's certified applicators contacted Team Elmers for a structural solution to rehabilitate and restore this system.